nimanzik/peiplib/README.md

 into Python.

 The book provides codes and associated data in MATLAB to implement examples.
-This project, however, implements the same stuff into Python, In this repository, the examples are illustrated using Jupyter Nootebooks. `peiplib` is an installable library, and NumPy-style docstrings is used to documnet functions, classes etc.
+This project, however, implements the same stuff into Python.
+In this repository, the examples are illustrated using Jupyter Nootebooks. `peiplib` is an installable library, and NumPy-style docstrings is used to documnet functions, classes etc.